milosdev0805/next-headless-wordpress/README.md

 * Update block registry by going to WordPress Dashboard > GraphQL Gutenberg.
 * Update the permalink by going to Settings > Permalinks > Post name > Save
 * Copy the backend/wordpress/.htaccess file content into your WordPress .htaccess
-* For more information checkout the project [Wiki](https://github.com/imranhsayed/nextjs-headless-wordpress/wiki/)

 That's it!